Jbleezy/BO1-Reimagined/README.md

 ### Explosive weapons
 * Removed shellshock effect from all explosive weapon damage
-* Damage scaling over rounds is now done at a consistent rate
+* Damage scaling over rounds is now done at a more consistent rate

 ### Snipers
 * Removed idle sway while aiming